Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 In the U.S. — pricing per project is the most common way freelancers charge.

 A survey by Peak Freelance found that an average freelance writer charges between $250-$399 per blog post.
 For content like a whitepaper, the most popular rate is between $500-$999.
+The rates are for an under 1,500 word blog post:

 Many six-figure income freelance writers charge between $1000-$1500 per blog post.